suhailc/ubuntu-nginx-php/README.md

 ##Requirements

-These scripts have onlt been tested on a Ubuntu based distro but should be easily altered to run elsewhere.
+These scripts have only been tested on a Ubuntu based distro but should be easily altered to run elsewhere.

     git-core
     bash